QuantEcon/python-lecture-sandpit.myst/lectures/Asset_pricing_modern.md

  * when consumption growth is **low**, $m$ is **high**

-According the representation \eqref{eq:ERbetarep}, an asset with an $R^i$ that can be expected to be high when consumption growth is low  has $\beta_i$ positive and a low expected return.
+According the representation {eq}`eq:ERbetarep`, an asset with an $R^i$ that can be expected to be high when consumption growth is low  has $\beta_i$ positive and a low expected return.

    * because it has a high gross return when consumption growth is low, it is a good hedge against consumption risk, which justifies its low average return